mflatt/zuo/README.md

  * No extra directory of library modules is necessary.

- * Zuo can start even more quickly.
+ * Zuo can start especially quickly, competitive with the fastest command-line programs.

 The `embed-heap.zuo` script generates a `.c` file that is a copy of `zuo.c` plus embedded modules.
 By default, the `zuo` module and its